FREE Shipping on orders over $899

 Health benefits of walking backwards

-One of the best-studied benefits of walking backwards is improved stability and balance.
+One of the best-studied benefits of walking backward is improved stability and balance.
 For most of us, walking is something we do automatically.
-It does not require conscious effort, which is why many of us do not remember the benefits it has for our health.
+It doesn't require conscious effort, so many of us don't remember the benefits it has for our health.

 But What happens if we stop walking on autopilot and start challenging our brains and bodies by walking backwards?